 While some people may think it’s innocent to make advances to a co-worker continuously, these may be unwanted.
 A co-worker may make numerous unwanted advances, creating a difficult working situation.
 Report the co-worker, supervisor, or employer as quickly as possible.

 Sexual harassment does not have to include touching or verbal advances.
 A person can expose themselves to a co-worker, and it is harassment.
 This situation can result in severe trauma, making it nearly impossible for someone to do their job.

 Make sure you report any instance of sexual harassment as quickly as possible.
 No matter who the harasser is, you have rights as an employee.
 You can speak with legal counsel to determine how you may hold someone accountable for sexual harassment in the workplace.

 At Aegis Law Firm, we put your needs first.
 We protect you as an employee, going above and beyond to determine if you’ve been the victim of sexual harassment and give you the voice you deserve.
 We have significant experience taking on employers, and we’ll help you too!

-Our Irvine sexual harassment attorneys are here for you when you need us most.
+Our Orange County sexual harassment attorneys are here for you when you need us most.
 For nearly two decades, we have helped employees stand up to wrongdoing in the workplace.
 We fight, and we win through settlements and trial because we know how much it matters to those who rely on us to be their trusted advocates.

 Call our firm today at (800) 543-4829 and learn how we may help you pursue the results you deserve.
 Your initial consultation is free of charge!